dotherightthing/generator-wpdtrt-plugin-boilerplate/README.md

 ## Installation

-### A. Create a folder for your plugin
+### A. Create the plugin folder

-The name should be less than 50 characters, for compatibility with Bower.

 1. Clone this repository to your WordPress plugins folder
-1. Rename `generator-wp-plugin-boilerplate` to `your-plugin-name`
+1. Rename `generator-wp-plugin-boilerplate` to `your-plugin-name` (this should be less than 50 characters, for compatibility with Bower)
 1. Then launch Terminal from this folder

 ### B. Install requirements